RedisLabs/redislabs-docs/content/modules/modules-lifecycle.md

 ---
 Title: Module lifecycle
+linkTitle: Module lifecycle
 description:
 weight: 7
 alwaysopen: false
 categories: ["Modules"]
 ---
-You can view the Redis Enterprise Software subscription agreement [here](https://redislabs.com/company/terms-of-use#software).
-This lifecycle fully reflects our subscription agreement.
-However, for any discrepancy between the two policies, the subscription agreement prevails.

 Redis Enterprise Software follows the [Redis Enterprise lifecycle]({{< relref "/rs/administering/product-lifecycle.md" >}}).
+(For complete details, see the Redis Enterprise Software [subscription agreement](https://redislabs.com/company/terms-of-use#software).)

+Redis modules also follow a release lifecycle and schedule.
+Here, you'll find the "end-of-life" dates for each module and release.

 ## Modules release numbering

-Redis uses a three-place numbering scheme to designate released versions of its Redis Enterprise Modules.
+Redis uses a three-place numbering scheme to identify released versions of its Redis Enterprise Modules.

 The format is “Major1.Major2.Minor”.

-- Major sections of the version number represents fundamental changes and additions in capabilities to the module.
-The Major1 and Major2 part of the version number are incremented based on the size and scale of the changes in each release.
+- Major sections of the version number represent fundamental changes and additions in capabilities to the module.
+The _Major1_ and _Major2_ part of the version number are incremented based on the size and scale of the changes in each release.
-- The Minor section of the version number represents quality improvements and fixes to existing capabilities.
+- The _Minor_ section of the version number represents quality improvements and fixes to existing capabilities.
 We increment the minor number when many quality improvements are added to the release.

 ## Modules end of life schedule {#modules-endoflife-schedule}

-End-of-Life for a given Major version is 18 months after the formal release of that version or 12 months after the release of the following version, whichever comes last.
+End-of-Life for a given Major version is 18 months after the formal release of that version or 12 months after the release of the next-subsequent (following) version, whichever comes last.

 ### RediSearch

 {{< table-csv "redisearch-lifecycle.csv" 2 >}}

+### RedisJSON

+{{< table-csv "redisjson-lifecycle.csv" 2 >}}

+### RedisGraph

+{{< table-csv "redisgraph-lifecycle.csv" 2 >}}

+### RedisTimeSeries

+{{< table-csv "redistimeseries-lifecycle.csv" 2 >}}

 ### RedisBloom

 {{< table-csv "redisbloom-lifecycle.csv" 2 >}}

-### RedisTimeSeries

-{{< table-csv "redistimeseries-lifecycle.csv" 2 >}}

-### RedisGraph

-{{< table-csv "redisgraph-lifecycle.csv" 2 >}}

-### RedisJSON

-{{< table-csv "redisjson-lifecycle.csv" 2 >}}